AtLongLastAnalytics/visar/README.md

 - Run details are captured in a `.log` file found within the `logs/` directory.
 If a run fails, this is where you should start troubleshooting.

 - The `data/` directory is where you can find the output of completed runs.
-The files ending with `_vulnids.txt` are the main output containing the vulnerability information.
+The files ending with `_vulnids.csv` are the main output containing the vulnerability information.

 - A PowerShell script, `setup.ps1`, is provided in the `scripts/` directory.
 This script should be ran the first time using VISaR, it creates the virtual environment and installs all dependencies for you.